scybersec/placeholder-nexus/README.md

 - **Human-AI Interface** allowing intuitive interaction with AI.
 - **Project Lifecycle Automation** for guiding projects from start to finish.
 - **Decentralized Decision Support** to enable diverse input for better results.
-- **Learning and Simulation Environment** for hands-on skill-building and testing.

 ```mermaid
 graph LR